pwncollege/linux-luminarium/chaining/script/DESCRIPTION.md

-As you combine more and more commands to achieve complex effects, the length of the combined prompt quickly gets really annoying to deal with.
-When this happens, you can put these commands in a file, called a _shell script_, and run them by executing the file!
+As you combine more commands to achieve complex effects, dealing with lengthy command sequences can quickly become cumbersome.
+To streamline this process, you can organize commands into a file called a shell script and execute the file directly.

-For example, consider our semicolon technique:
+For instance, using our semicolon technique:

 ```console
 hacker@dojo:~$ echo COLLEGE > pwn; cat pwn